Oluwatosin0725/Adidas-Sales-Performance/README.md

 # Adidas-Sales-Performance
-This is a dashboard showing the adidas sales performance across different product categories, sales channel, region, and retailers.
+This is a dashboard showing the adidas sales performance across different product categories, sales channels, regions, and retailers.
+![Dashboard] ()